 I said it was off-color, didn’t I?
 Again: just reporting the anthropological observations.
 Participant observation in Ohio help is a definitely an art that sometimes requires a healthy dose of objectivity.

 In any case, I have not yet achieved the right to carry around a good luck charm.
-I’ve one a few tournament style bar games and gotten to play in a couple of “finals” tournaments but have not earned my “nuts”.
+I’ve won a few tournament style bar games and gotten to play in Escape Rooms Calgary for “finals” tournaments but have not earned my “nuts”.
 I have earned the friendship of a great groups of folks that I am so happy to spend several hours a week with and am grateful that they have been so open to my anthropological prodding.

 Here are couple of my other “poker” posts: